All nonmetallic mining sites subject to this chapter shall be reclaimed in conformance with the standards contained below.

 Habitat restoration.
-When the post-mining land use requires plant, fish or wildlife habitat, it shall be restored, to the extent practicable, to a condition at least as suitable as that which existed before the lands were affected by mining operations.
+When the land use required by the reclamation plan approved pursuant to this chapter requires plant, fish or wildlife habitat, it shall be restored, to the extent practicable, to a condition at least as suitable as that which existed before the lands were affected by nonmetallic mining operations.

 Compliance with environmental regulations.
 Reclamation of nonmetallic mining sites shall comply with any other applicable federal, state and local laws, including those related to environmental protection, zoning and land use control.

-Nonmetallic mining reclamation shall be conducted and completed in a manner that assures compliance with the Wisconsin Department of Natural Resources water quality standards for surface waters and wetlands contained in Chs.
-NR 102 to NR 105, Wis.
-Adm.
-Code.
-Before disturbing the surface of a nonmetallic mining site and removing topsoil, all necessary measures for diversion and drainage of runoff from the site to prevent pollution of waters of the state shall be installed in accordance with the reclamation plans approved pursuant to this chapter and provisions of Chapter 17 of the Washington County Code.
-Diverted or channelized runoff resulting from reclamation may not adversely affect neighboring properties.
+Surface water and wetlands protection.
+Nonmetallic mining reclamation shall be conducted and completed in a manner that assures compliance with the Wisconsin Department of Natural Resources' water quality standards for surface waters and wetlands contained in Chapters NR 102 through NR 105, as amended, Wisconsin Administrative Code.
+Before disturbing the surface of a nonmetallic mining site and removing topsoil, all necessary measures for diversion and drainage of runoff from the site to prevent pollution of waters of the state shall be installed in accordance with the reclamation plans approved pursuant to this chapter.
+Diverted or channeled runoff resulting from reclamation may not adversely affect neighboring properties.

 Groundwater quantity.
 A nonmetallic mining site shall be reclaimed in a manner that does not cause a permanent lowering of the water table that results in adverse effects on surface waters or a significant reduction in the quantity of groundwater reasonably available for future users of groundwater.

 Groundwater quality.
-Nonmetallic mining reclamation shall be conducted in a manner which does not cause groundwater quality standards in Ch.
-NR 140, Wis.
-Adm.
-Code, to be exceeded at a point of standards application defined in that chapter.
+Nonmetallic mining reclamation shall be conducted in a manner which does not cause groundwater quality standards in Chapter NR 140, as amended, Wisconsin Administrative Code, to be exceeded at a point of standards application defined.

 Removal.
-Topsoil and topsoil substitute material shall be provided as specified in the approved reclamation plan in order to achieve reclamation to the approved post-mining land use.
-Removal of on-site topsoil and topsoil substitute material removal, when specified in the reclamation plan, shall be performed prior to any mining activity associated with any specific phase of the mining operation.
+Topsoil and topsoil substitute material shall be provided as specified in the reclamation plan approved pursuant to this chapter in order to achieve reclamation to the approved post-mining land use.
+Topsoil and topsoil substitute material removal shall be performed, when specified in the reclamation plan, prior to any mining activity associated with any specific phase of the mining operation.

 Volume.
 The operator shall obtain the volume of soil required to perform final reclamation by removal of on-site topsoil or topsoil substitute material or by obtaining topsoil or substitute material as needed to make up the volume of topsoil as specified in the reclamation plan approved pursuant to this chapter.